mbullen/etec5202016/user/pages/02.introduction/page.md

+This <strong>Introduction</strong> provides a general overview of the course and all the logistical and administrative details including information about readings, resources, assignments, due dates, instructor information and more.

 ### Table of Contents
 * [Overview of the Course](#Overview of the Course)
 * [Learning Outcomes](#Learning Outcomes)
 * [Course Schedule](#Course Schedule)

 ### Overview of the Course <a name="Overview of the Course"></a>
 The purpose of this course is to prepare you to plan and manage e-learning effectively in your institutions and organizations.
 We will do this through readings and discussions of some of the key issues.
 The assignments will also give you an opportunity to apply some of these ideas to practical planning activities.